-Table 37 below gives a breakdown of the number of informal areas within the City and the estimated structure count as at December 2023.
-Currently, there are 828 informal areas within the City, which are categorised as follows.
+Table 35 below gives a breakdown of the number of informal areas within the City and the estimated structure count as at January 2022.
+As illustrated, there was a significant growth in the formulation of new settlements due to unlawful occupation since the commencement of lockdown.
+Currently, there are 835 informal areas within the City, which are categorised as follows.